Momentum-Team-19/django-music-merrick-vogt/README.md

 Your Django app should allow you to do the following:

-- See a list of all albums on the homepage
+- See a list of all playlists on the homepage
 - Create a new album
 - See a detail page for one existing album
 - Edit an existing album